Youth Mentor

 Description

-• $100,000 annual salary, distributed weekly.
-Full health, dental, and vision coverage begins on day one
+• $100,000/year W2 salary with weekly pay; health, dental, and vision benefits start on day one

-The most caring action you can take for a student who achieved 99% of their target is to refuse to accept it as complete.
-If that principle unsettles you, this position is not the right fit.
-If it energizes you—because you understand that maintaining high standards demonstrates your belief in a student's capability—continue reading.
+The most meaningful thing you can do for a student who reaches 99% of their goal is to refuse to call it complete.
+If that expectation feels uncomfortable, this may not be the right fit.
+If it energizes you because maintaining high standards is how you demonstrate belief in a student's capability, read on.

 What you will be doing